“The Big Bad Business Cycle”

 Just trying to make our way in the world, most of us get sucked into all the wrong business opportunities at just the wrong times.
 This dangerous cycle preys on our psychology, fueled by the paper (fiat) money system.
 Each time government steps in for a rescue, they only add more fuel for the next fire.

-They’re not on state-sanctioned curriculums, so school systems can’t touch these subjects, shipping your kids and mine into the world like sheep headed straight for sheering.
+They’re all on state-sanctioned curriculums, so school systems can’t touch these subjects, shipping your kids and mine into the world like sheep headed straight for sheering.

 At BadDaddy Publishing, we’ve spent more than two decades studying finance, history, and economics to piece together this important story, helping your kids be wise to the game.